HuntedCodes/openctf-pelican/README.md

 At it's heart, this is a Python project, using `pipenv`.
 It makes use of the [Pelican](https://blog.getpelican.com/) static site generator (SSG).

+Pelican was chosen because other people on the team are familiar with it.

 ## Installation

 ```